EricSergeant/Tic-Tac-Toe/README.md

   3. The `main.js` file contains the DOM-related code, such as the functions to display player turn and square selections.

 ## Challenges
+The main challenge in this project was applying all the previous learning from Module One into this solo effort.
+Flexbox produced some challenges in getting the display layout arranged properly.
+It also wasn't possible to get the added functionality of making player turn data persist in local storage, within the time constraint of the project.
+This will be added as a future improvement (see below).

 ## Wins

 ## Future Improvements